mdegat01/hassio-addons/promtail/DOCS.md

 ### Option: `client.cafile`

-The path to the CA certificate used to sign Loki's certificate if Loki is using a self-signed certificate for SSL.
-This file must be in the `/ssl` folder.
+The absolute path to the CA certificate used to sign Loki's certificate if Loki is using a self-signed certificate for SSL.

 ### Option: `client.servername`